jacobgswanson/jacobgswanson.github.io/_pages/about.md

 <p>
 Welcome!
 I’m a political theorist who writes about political economy, democracy, and social theory.
 I'm currently a
 <a href="https://politicaleconomy.columbia.edu/directory/jacob-swanson" target="_blank" rel="noopener">postdoctoral research scholar</a>
 at the Center for Political Economy at Columbia University.
-My book project and recent research focus on the politics of money and wealth, and I also study how finance intersects with mass incarceration, race, and gender.
+My book project and recent research focus on the politics of money and wealth; I also study how finance intersects with mass incarceration, race, and gender.
 Some of this work has been published in
 <a href="https://doi.org/10.1177/00905917231204891" class="pink-link" target="_blank" rel="noopener"><em>Political Theory</em></a>
 (<a href="https://doi.org/10.1177/0090591720980472" target="_blank" rel="noopener">also here</a>),
 <em>Daedalus</em> (forthcoming),